Ionets/Ionets/README.md

 - 👋 Hi, I’m @Ionets
 - 👀 I’m interested in everything, starting from smallest subatomic substances to the entire Universe.
-Every question, every small piece of knowledge, every enigma.
-I want
-- to know everything.
+Every question, every small piece of knowledge, every enigma is interesting for me.
+I want to know everything.
 - 🌱 I’m currently learning JavaScript, Python, Data Science
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...